Undercover Grandpa: Plot

 The next scene takes us to a graveside funeral for Grandpa Lou.
 Family and friends pay tribute with grandson Jake crying.
-The old timers present Lou's dogtags to Jake.
+The old timers present Lou's identity discs to Jake.

 One month later a car pulls up in front of Jake's home.
 Grandpa Lou gets out and tells Jake that his death was only a cover like his "old man crazy act" was a cover for his first retirement.

 Grandpa and Maddy then drive off for a life in Mexico.